 Dr. Earl Glenwood Coulson was born on the 29th of October, 1895 in Comber (Essex County), Ontario.
 He was the youngest of 3 children born to Corydon Palmer Coulson and the former Martha Elizabeth Fenner.
-His siblings were; John William Coulson born on the 11th of February, 1888 (and died as a child) and Morley Cecil Coulson born on the 25th of March, 1889.
-His father died on the 17th of June, 1905 and his mother died the following year on the 12th of June leaving Dr. Coulson an orphan at the age of 9.
+His siblings were; John William Coulson who was born on the 11th of February, 1888 (and died as a child) and Morley Cecil Coulson who was born on the 25th of March, 1889.
+His father died on the 17th of June, 1905 and his mother died the following year on the 12th of June leaving Dr. Coulson an orphan at the age of 10.
 Dr. Coulson was educated in local schools and graduated from Leamington High School.

 Dr. Coulson graduated M.B. from The University of Toronto School of Medicine in 1918.